The Discipline of Chaos Engineering

 Chaos Engineering goes beyond traditional (failure) testing in that it’s not only about verifying assumptions.
 It also helps us explore the many unpredictable things that could happen and discover new properties of our inherently chaotic systems.

-In the Principles of Chaos Engineering, Netflix has defined the discipline as follows:
+In the Principles of Chaos Engineering, Netflix defines the discipline as follows:

 Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

-- Define the system’s normal behavior – its steady state – based on measurable output like overall throughput, error rates, latency, etc.
+- Define the system’s normal behavior—its steady state—based on measurable output like overall throughput, error rates, latency, and so on.

 - Hypothesize about the steady state behavior of an experimental group, as compared to a stable control group.
 (For practical purposes, both groups may contain the same systems but at different points in time, i.e. before and during experimenting.)